baerrus/hasher-server/README.md

 Handling client connections is farmed out to thread pool #1.
 So it can service up to N connections simultaneously.
 Executing hash computations is performed on a another thread pool (pool #2).
 All clients collectively send their computational load to pool #2.
 Note that each client's computations are executed on different threads but sequientially to preserve correctness and order of the result stream.
-As a bonus **there are no mutexes** or any other synchronisation primitives used (on top of asio elements).
 Both capacity pools are configurable via environment variables.

  ## Alternative Design